mrworf/iceshelf/README.md

 ### Section [options]

 There are quite a few options for you to play with.
 Unless otherwise specified, the options are toggled using `yes` or `no`.

+#### check update

+Will try to detect if there is a new version of iceshelf available and if so, print out the changes.
+It's done as the first operation before starting the backup.
+It requires you run iceshelf from its git repository and that `git` is available.
+If there is no new version or it's not run from the git repository, then it fails silently.

+*default is no, don't check for updates*

 #### max size